 To vote online, you must login to MyAPNIC using two-factor authentication.

 The voting section in MyAPNIC is only visible while online voting is open.
-Online voting in APNIC EC elections opens approximately two weeks before and closes two days before the on-site election is held at the Annual General Meeting (AGM).
+Online voting in APNIC EC elections opens approximately two weeks before the Annual General Meeting (AGM).

 You are allowed to vote for fewer candidates than there are positions available.
 Therefore, if there are three EC positions to be elected, it is acceptable to vote for less than three candidates.